blmmr/github-commands/README.md

 # to check what identity is connected to the repo
 ~~~

-## How to push the repo from the local machine to GitHub
+## How to push the repo from the local machine to GitHub from the second account
 ~~~zsh
 cd /path/to/project
 git init # initializes git